top of page

 Saturday, 20 May 2023

-The Roman Villa in Echternach
+Guided Tour: The Roman Villa in Echternach

-The completely excavated manor house with its well-preserved basements, cellars and ornamental pond is very like a roman palace.
+The completely excavated manor house with its well-preserved basements, cellars and ornamental pond is very like a Roman palace.
 A visitor centre provides a clear and vivid picture of everyday life in the manor of this Roman villa.
 In addition to this, more than 70 medicinal and ornamental plants as well as a pergola covered with vines are displayed in a Roman garden.

 Sunday, 21 May 2023

-The completely excavated manor house with its well-preserved basements, cellars and ornamental pond is very like a roman palace.
+The completely excavated manor house with its well-preserved basements, cellars and ornamental pond is very like a Roman palace.
 A visitor centre provides a clear and vivid picture of everyday life in the manor of this Roman villa.
 In addition to this, more than 70 medicinal and ornamental plants as well as a pergola covered with vines are displayed in a Roman garden.

 Informations pratiques